borting/borting.github.io/_posts/2022-04-26-80211az-next-generation-positioning.md

 ISTAs that not have been addressed by a TF ranging poll w/ More TF = 0 shall enter doze state.

-RSTA maintains a trigger poll counter
+To aid in synchronizing the TSF time at the ISTAs, RSTA maintains a trigger poll counter
 * The counter is increased by one before transmitting a TF Ranging Poll
-* The counter modulo 8 is set to the Token subfield of the trigger Dependent Common Info subfield
+* The counter modulo 8 is set to the Token subfield of the trigger Dependent Common Info subfield in TF ranging poll
 * The same value shall set the Token subfield in the STA Info field with the AID11 subfield equal to 2044 in the following Ranging NDPA in Sounding Phase
+The Partial TSF subfield should be equals to the RSTA’s TSF[21:6] at the time of transmission of the preceeding TF Ranging Poll.
+(Note: The 'Token subfield' in the STA Info field with the AID11 subfield equal to 2044 is **different** from the 'Sounding Dialog Token' of Ranging NDPA)

+If delayed I2R LMR is negotiated and TOA measurement for the previous availability window is not ready, ISTA shall not respond to the TF Ranging Poll until the I2R LMR is ready.

 ### Sounding Phase